ranjabi/twitter-clone-backend/README.md

 - [x] E2E Testing

 ### Stage 2
-From this stage, the development was done in `/v2/...` endpoint prefix.

 Improvements:
 - [x] Refactored to layered architecture (handler, service, and repository)
 - [x] Request validation